-Samples at depths greater than ~2 m are especially sensitive to muogenic production (Fig. 1).
+Samples at depths greater than $\sim 2 \text{ m}$ are especially sensitive to muogenic production (Fig. 1).
 Here we test our denudation-depth approximation with depth profile samples distributed between 3 and 5 m depth to mimic the situation when near surface samples are not obtainable.
-Three groups of profiles, subjected to a total denudation of 0, 2, and 5-times the spallation attenuation length and with 5% of imposed sample deviation, are tested with both linear regression and forward approach (Table 1).
+Three groups of profiles, subjected to a total denudation of 0, 2, and 5 times the spallation attenuation length and with 5% of imposed sample deviation, are tested with both linear-regression and forward approach (Table 1).

-We find that compared to the near-surface profiles, results from the deep profiles show greatly reduced precision, especially for large denudation depths (Fig. 5, S5).
-The majority (95% confidence) of the mean exposure ages estimated with linear regression spread between 100-300 kyr, 20-400 kyr, and 0-570 kyr, for surfaces with 0, 2, and 5-times attenuation length of denudation, respectively (Fig. 5).
-This occurs with both linear regression and forward approaches, indicating the precision drop is not due to our approximation of muogenic production (eq.
+We find that compared to the near-surface profiles, results from the deep profiles show greatly reduced precision, especially for large denudation depths (Figs. 5, S5).
+The majority (95% confidence) of the mean exposure ages estimated with linear regression spread between 100-300, 20-400, and 0-570 kyr, for surfaces with 0, 2, and 5 times the attenuation length of denudation, respectively (Fig. 5).
+This occurs with both linear-regression and forward approaches, indicating the precision drop is not due to our approximation of muogenic production (Eq.
 9).
 Similar to the examples with large denudation (Fig. 4), we suggest the low precision is a result of the very low concentration gradient at depth.
 Different from near-surface profiles, a small change in the concentration gradient at depth leads to a large change of the estimated exposure age, which makes the inversion overly sensitive to random scatter of sample concentrations.
-As a comparison, by setting the imposed sample deviation to 1% instead of 5%, we find that precision increases greatly (Fig. 6).
-With linear regression, the majority (95% confidence) of the mean exposure ages are distributed between 180 - 220 kyr, 162 - 242 kyr, and 131-275 kyr for 0, 2, and 5- times attenuation length denudation, respectively (Fig. 6, S6).
-Thus, theoretically, both linear regression and forward approach can produce accurate estimates if the scatter of sample concentrations is low.
-Reducing analytical uncertainty through use of large sample masses would be crucial for the success of a deep sample profile.
+As a comparison, by setting the imposed sample deviation to 1 % instead of 5 %, we find that precision increases greatly (Fig. 6).
+With linear regression, the majority (95% confidence) of the mean exposure ages are distributed between 180-220, 162-242, and 131-275 kyr for 0, 2, and 5 times the attenuation length denudation, respectively (Figs. 6, S6).
+Thus, theoretically, both